solidzone/mailmeteor-landing/_posts/2021-06-11-mail-merge-gmail-extensions.md

 Using a mail merge extension for Gmail can help you save invaluable time and effort sending emails to multiple recipients at once.

-We compiled the most useful Gmail merge extensions that give you the ability to send mass personalized emails from a Google Sheet to Gmail – all of which can offer a massive boost to the productivity of your email campaigns.
+We compiled the most useful <a href="/mail-merge-gmail">Gmail mail merge</a> extensions that give you the ability to send mass personalized emails from a Google Sheet to Gmail – all of which can offer a massive boost to the productivity of your email campaigns.
 The information below has been updated as of June 2021.

 **The Top 12 mail merge extensions for Gmail**